kellywyrick/real_time_retail_feedback_intelligence/README.md

 python -m unittest discover -s tests
 ```

-The offline mode is deterministic and does not require an API key, which makes the project easy for recruiters and reviewers to run.
+The offline mode is deterministic and does not require an API key.

 To run the no-key demo on the full local dataset: